MickyMori/Lab_assignment_2/README.md

 Project Description
 -------------------------

 The aim of this project is to develop a ROS package that uses PDDL and ROSPlan to guide a mobile robot equipped with a camera to find all markers while autonomously avoid any obstacle on its path.
-The robot should then return to its initial position .
+The robot should then return to its initial position.

 The markers are placed at known positions:
 - Marker 11 is visible from the position (x = 6.0, y = 2.0).
 - Marker 12 is visible from the position (x = 7.0, y = -5.0).
 - Marker 13 is visible from the position (x = -3.0, y = -8.0).
 - Marker 15 is visible from the position (x = -7.0, y = -1.5).

-- The initial position is situated at (x = 0.0, y = 1.0).
+The initial position is situated at (x = 0.0, y = 1.0).

 Team Members
 -------------